Updated November 19. 2025; December 6, 2025, Feb.3/26

 Pick the thought or feeling I think is a psr.
 Optional: A useful guide: The Database of Psr’s

-In this example: I let my mind wander as soon as I start do something that doesn’t require my full attention.
+In this example: I look away let my mind wander as soon as I start a movement with an object that doesn’t require my full attention.

 Classify my emotional response to the psr using three simple classes: